 Choose the Right Attachment Head

 Selecting the appropriate attachment head is crucial for tailoring the massage experience to specific needs and ensuring effective relief.
-Each attachment serves a different purpose, with some designed for deep tissue penetration while others provide a gentler touch suitable for sensitive areas.

 For instance, a flat head can be ideal for larger muscle groups, allowing for broad coverage, while a pointed attachment is better suited for targeting knots and trigger points with precision.
 Understanding the characteristics of each head can optimize the massage’s effectiveness and enhance comfort during use.